Wildcats at Clashindarroch

 A commitment to protect endangered species

-We're committed to wildcat protection at Forest Enterprise Scotland.
-We work with experts, like the partners in Scottish Wildcat Action (SWA) and our own specialists.
-Chris Nixon, FES Environment Manager, helps us work with minimal disruption.
+We're committed to wildcat protection at Forestry and Land Scotland.
+We work with experts, like the partners in Scottish Wildcat Action (now known as Saving Wildcats) and our own specialists.
+Chris Nixon, our Environment Manager, helps us work with minimal disruption.
 Checks from the environmental teams are vital, so we do detailed surveys to check for wildcats.
 We work with field ecologists, whose expertise and camera data are vital to planning.

 Good practice at Clashindarroch